Created by Lori Armstrong

-MERCY GUNDERSON is a former U.S. Army sniper who lost an eye in Iraq, and has returned to lick her wounds and run the family ranch in South Dakota, in the series debut, No Mercy (2010).
+One-quarter Minneconjou Sioux MERCY GUNDERSON is a former U.S. Army Black Ops sniper who lost an eye in Iraq, and has returned Stateside to lick her wounds and run the family ranch in South Dakota, in the series debut, No Mercy (2010).

-It's a great story (Hell, the whole series is great) but I'm still not quite sure why Armstrong won a Shamus for Best Novel for it.
-She isn't a private eye in it, and as the series has continued, she's been an amateur -- if deadly -- sleuth, a bartender, and in Merciless, a traineee FBI agent.
+It’s a great story (Hell, the whole series is great—imagine a female Jack Reacher, but with roots) but I’m still not quite sure why Armstrong won a Shamus for Best Novel for it.
+She isn’t a private eye in it, and as the series has continued, she’s been an amateur — if deadly–sleuth, a bartender, and in Merciless, a traineee FBI agent.

 Report submitted by Kevin Burton Smith.